jordifierro/rails-api-base/README.md

 * Version expiration system.
 * Secret api key verification to create users.
 * Response messages internationalization by header.
+* Scripts to achieve a faster installation and setup.

 TO-(maybe)-DO list:

-* Installation and setup tutorial.
 * Standardize i/o and use a json serialization library.
-* Scripts to achieve a faster installation and setup.
+* Add elements pagination.
 * Add sample privacy policy.
-* Add elements pagination.

 An Android client base application will be developed with the same goal and will consume data from this one.